Web3 Newsletter: The Hottest Trends in the Industry and Must-Read Articles This Week

 07. Project Watch

-- "A Look at 11 New Projects Incubated by Web3's YC Equivalent, Alliance"
+- "A Look at 11 New Projects Incubated by Alliance, the Web3 Version of YC"

 - "Layer1 Blockchain XION: Revolutionizing User Experience Through Chain Abstraction"

-- "A Deep Dive into Fragmetric, Solana's Liquid Restaking Protocol"
+- "A Closer Look at Fragmetric, Solana's Liquid Restaking Protocol"

-- "2.5M+ Users — Why DeepLink, the Decentralized Cloud Gaming Protocol, Is Worth Watching"
+- "Over 2.5 Million Users — Why DeepLink's Compute Power in Decentralized Cloud Gaming Is Worth Watching"

 - "daos.fun: The Next Liquidity Black Hole?"